June 25 , 2015

 The Department of State wants to ensure that each nonimmigrant is aware of his/her rights, as well as protections and resources available, when working in the United States.
 To learn more, review the Nonimmigrant Rights, Protections and Resources pamphlet.

-Have a current U.S. visa or one that expired in the last 24 months?
+Have a current U.S. visa or one that expired in the last 48 months?
 Want to save time and money and avoid coming to the Embassy or Consulate for an interview?
-You may be able to enjoy our expanded visa renewal by mail program.
+You may be able to take advantage of our expanded visa renewal program.

-Please note that to renew an E, H, L, P, or R visa, the prior visa must have expired no more than 12 months ago.
+Please note that to renew an E, H, L, P, or R visa, the prior visa must still be valid or must have expired no more than 12 months ago.

 Visa Renewal by Mail